You have questions and we’ve got some answers, based on experience, research on Google, in baking books and answers from Master Bakers. Let’s Go!

 It is a process and a habit, the more you do it, the easier it becomes and the more benefit you get from it.
 So, what is the secret?
 Thinking about something until it is o.k. – one stage may be the movement of your hands as you knead, the muscles and movement and consistency of the bread and all of the information, until it is gone and sometimes you will see everything and other times the bread will be resting in the bowl and it will be a mystery how the dough got there.
 This is one meditation.
 Consistent movement creates peace within.
 There are many roads to meditation, kneading dough to create Challah is an amazing path.

-5. How long do you bake the Challah for?
+The kids be like, IYKYK. - How long do you bake the Challah for?

 I am baking for a 20 minute start at 350 degrees, opening to paint the Challah, and finishing the last 30 minutes at the same temperature.
 You can vary by the oven, and proximity to the heat source.
 If you are too close to the bottom, you will get burn marks, or Blackened Challah.
 This can also make the bottom a little thick and dry.
 I try and place the rack at about 30% height, maybe 35%, so the bread is located close to the middle of the oven and the heat can surround the bread evenly.
 Every oven has uneven cooking and specific inconsistencies, know your oven and adjust for results you want.
 It is a little bit of Go With The Flow and some Adapt To Circumstances.
 The right temperature and height is a little bit of pay attention and apply your care to getting the baking situation right and your temperature and time working together.